KenDickey/Cuis-NamedColors/README.md

 Likewise for other dictionaries.
 Look in Color>><NAME>ColorDictionary

-Using Color>>setColorNamedDict: you can make and use your own dictionaries of color names.
+Using Color>>setColorNamesDict: you can make and use your own dictionaries of color names.

 Note: http://en.wikipedia.org/wiki/List_of_colors